conlpate/dsc-phase-3-project/README.md

 ![roc/auc](https://github.com/conlpate/dsc-phase-3-project/blob/main/images/ROC%20Curve%20Mean%20AUC.png)

+**Our SMOTE RFC model's recall score is twenty points higher than the next best model.
+Furthermore, our SMOTE RFC model's mean AUC score is tied with the other best performing models.**

-## Analysis and Future Steps
+### Continuing Data Analysis and Model Improvement

-#### Analysis
-1. Logistic Regression
-    - Accuracy: 75%
-    - F1 Score (macro average): 54%
-    - **Highly imbalanced**, not a good fit for this data.
-2. Decision Tree Classifier with FS, Gridsearch, and SMOTE
-    - Accuracy: 69%
-    - F1 Score (macro average): 57%
-3. Random Forest Classifier with Gridsearch, SMOTE, no FS
-    - Accuracy: 67%
-    - F1 Score (macro average): 60%

-#### Future Steps
-1. Expand data.
+1. Expand timeframe, region information.
-    - While adding in regions and divisions has eased project visualization, the added data doesn't address our imbalance issues.
+    - While adding in regions and divisions has eased project visualization, the added data doesn't address the lack of comprehensive mental health/mental illness data across disparate regions.
 We need more data on casualties suffering from mental illness.
-    - Expand the time range?
-    - Build a new dataset taking information from local and state datasets?
-2. Balance and Fit
-    - Oversampling our target class has improved our metrics, but could more be done by undersampling our features?
-    - Across the board, our F1 scores could be improved.
-Is this possible with our current data?
-    - Our best performing model, RFC with SMOTE (no FS) is currently overfitting.
-More work needs to be done to minimize fit issues.
-3. Model Efficiency
-    - At this moment, our models take quite a bit of time to run.
-Using a proportioned selection of the data will improve processing time and, depending on the method, may assist with our sampling issue.
-    - This is especially true running a gridsearch for the DTC and RFC models.
-4. ROC/AUC
-    - Need to further explore ROC/AUC scores for DTC and RFC.
-Need to further visualize the mean AUC scores of our high performing RFC models.

-#### Notes on the Models
-- While sampling has fixed much of our initial issues, our models are still imbalanced.
-We need to consider whether the provided data can accurately and comprehensively answer our initial question.
-- A threshold across models should be put in place for future modeling.
-Set metrics for underperforming, average, and exceptional models to ease future tuning issues and questions.

-## Business Deliverables
+    - Expanding the collection timeframe may show trends/spikes that a 5 year period cannot.
+2. Combine local/state/federal databases indicating a mental illness presence, regardless of fatalities.
+    - Are there commonalities across other types of police response aside from fatal shootings?
+Would we see the same indicators in arrests or non-lethal police responses?

+# Recommendations

 ![Defund](https://github.com/conlpate/dsc-mod-3-project-v2-1-onl01-dtsc-pt-052620/blob/master/images3/defund.png)

-1. Reallocation of funds for crisis response should be funneled toward those most in need.
-Young men, women of all ages, Asian Americans, Black women.
+1. **Young men, women of all ages, Asian Americans, and Black women all indicate a higher mental illness presence in fatal encounters with the police.** These demographics need to be cross checked against other mental illness variables present in police shootings: **wielding toy weapons and a stationary response (not fleeing).**
-2. Different regions require different support strategies.
-Larger urban areas could benefit from a more nuanced crisis approach.
+2. **Different regions may require different support strategies.** The aforementioned demographics need to be tested explicitly across both rural and urban environments.
-3. More data is needed on: rural areas, gender identification (non-binary, transgender), funding for crisis calls, non-fatal injuries.
+3. **More data is needed on:** rural areas, gender identification (non-binary, transgender), regional funding for crisis calls, fatal injuries not involving firearms (e.g., Daniel Prude).

+If the above items are found consistent across rural and urban areas, response teams should be aware of the variables most closely aligned with mental illness or a mental health episode.
+This could be accomplished through enhanced training or a reallocation of resources toward crisis response teams.
+Furthermore, as a preventative step, outreach should be focused on the aforementioned demographics, those most likely to have signs of mental health issues.